SAT Prep – Test Day

 Test Day Chronology

 Testing centers open at 7:45 am, and at this time students must present their identification and admission ticket.
-Admission generally closes at 8 am, and late students will not be admitted, instead forced to register for another testing date.
+Admission generally closes at 8 am, and late students will not be admitted, forcing them to register for another testing date and pay registration fees again.
 Seating for the test is then assigned, and the test itself commences between 8:30 and 9 am.
-Test supervisors or proctors read instructions out loud before each SAT section begins.
-Test-takers are told when to start and stop each section.
-They must work on the indicated section only and may not skip ahead even if they finish early.
-Students will receive two breaks (one that lasts for ten minutes and one of five minutes' duration).
-Test proctors will collect all materials at the conclusion of the test.
+Test supervisors or proctors provide instructions before the exam begins.
+Students will receive one 10-minute break.
+Test proctors will collect all materials at the conclusion of the test and let students know when they are permitted to leave.